For Teams

 A strong finance-ops opportunity usually lives inside a narrower workflow such as reconciliation, failed-payment handling, billing QA, merchant-of-record migration, or reporting clarity rather than in the broad category alone.

-Research should keep pulling the founder toward that narrower, more testable story.
+Research should keep pulling the builder toward that narrower, more testable story.

 • Choose one painful money-adjacent workflow before broadening scope.